Dog health

 Dog in summer

-Dogs love summer - just like us.
-But while we sweat and help us with ice or fan, our four -legged friends only have limited opportunities to regulate their body temperature.
-They hardly sweat - only over the paws and the nose - which means that they are strongly dependent on panting.
-Older dogs, dogs with thick undercoat and races with short noses such as boobs or French bulldog are particularly at risk.
+Dogs love summer – just like we do.
+But while we sweat and resort to ice cream or fans, our four-legged friends have limited ways of regulating their body temperature.
+They hardly sweat – only through their paws and noses – which makes panting a major factor.
+Older dogs, dogs with thick undercoats, and breeds with short noses, such as pugs or French bulldogs, are particularly at risk.

 shortened elimination diet in dogs